Dmytro Polovynka

 “Ancient tiles” variant

-Tien Gow for two
+Simple Tien Gow for Two

 Other variants